sriresume2016/st_online_course_manager/README.md

 **Features to Implement:**

 1. **Client (Presentation Layer):**
-   - Develop a web interface using Thymeleaf templates or a frontend framework (like Angular or React, if time permits).
+   - Develop a web interface using Thymeleaf templates.
    - Implement functionalities such as:
      - Displaying a list of courses with details (title, instructor, description, etc.).
      - Searching courses by title or instructor.